artsy/force/components/my_active_bids/README.md

 # My Active Bids

-A component that renders a small widget around the site indicating which bids are currently in place and whether they're winning again or not.
+Small widget that indicates bids placed by the current user and if they're winning.

 ## Client-side